 top of page

-In the rural Maasai Mara of Kenya, we transform the most disadvantaged schools with quality libraries and learning resources, provide scholarships for needy students, bring literacy to the youngest at the village level, fight for an end to period poverty, and run a Women's Work Center providing Income-generating livelihoods to Maasai women for the first time in their lives.
-In Morocco, building upon our legacy program of the first English libraries at public schools in the rural south, we expanded to indigenous stories and nationwide writing programs for youth, elevating voices previously unheard.
+In the rural Maasai Mara of Kenya, we transform the most disadvantaged schools with quality libraries and learning resources, provide scholarships for needy students, bring literacy to the youngest at the village level, fight for an end to period poverty, and run a Women's Work Center providing income-generating livelihoods to Maasai women for the first time in their lives.
+In Morocco, building upon our legacy program of the first English libraries at public schools in rural Amazigh regions, we have expanded to cultural preservation through indigenous stories and national writing programs for youth. â€‹â€‹â€‹â€‹

 Emerging Voices

-Stories from the Field
+From the Field

 "The Women's Work Center is not just a physical space.
 It is a symbol of hope and change.
 It reminds us that together, we can create a world where women are celebrated and empowered."